adsabs/adsabs.github.io/help/search/_posts/2021-04-26-author-search.md

 order: 8
 ---

 The following section describes, in ugly detail, the logic of author parsing.
 The rules can (and will) on occassion change.
-But unless you have to be here and want to really know the details (or have a bit of sadomasochistic streak in yourself) just run, run away from here, quick!
+But unless you have to be here and want to really know the details just run, run away from here, quick!

 ## Referenced resources